Annual Tree Sale

 Yes!
 Adding a donation to your order is greatly appreciated!
 A donation added to your final sales purchase is tax-deductible.

-However, plants and items sold are retail transactions and sales tax may be applied.
+On the other hand, plants and items sold are retail transactions and sales tax may be applied.
 The amount paid for items and sales tax are NOT tax-deductible donations for Georgia (your local/state laws may differ).

 At checkout, please tell the cashier to ADD A DONATION of the value of your choosing or to ROUND UP to the nearest value of your choosing.
+You may also choose to add a donation when registering via our Calendar to receive a reminder email.

 It's raining on the day of the sale, is it still happening?